Covid-19 Small Business Resources

 Employee Retention Credit

 The Employee Retention Credit is a refundable tax credit for employers that was implemented under the CARES Act to encourage businesses to keep employees on payroll during COVID-19.

 WECU is offering local businesses business relief options, including the PPP loan, for those impacted by the Coronavirus.
 Existing WECU Business Members will receive priority for loan support.

 A new grant administered by the SBA targets shuttered venues due to COVID-19.
 Eligible entities for the SVOG include live venue operators or promoters, theatrical producers, relevant museum operators, zoos and aquariums who meet specific criteria, motion picture operators, talent representatives, and more.

 [Closed] Paycheck Protection Program (PPP)

-Part of the CARES Act, the PPP is a loan designed to provide incentive for small businesses to keep employees on their payroll.
+As part of the CARES Act, the PPP is a loan designed to provide an incentive for small businesses to keep employees on their payroll.
 The loan is currently available to eligible businesses for first and second draws.
-The deadline for the PPP loan was May 31, 2021.

 We’re in this Together